CruGlobal/cru-content-designs/README.md

 @import '{local-path-to-submodule-directory}/{version-directory}/scss/mixins';
 ```

 If you're overriding any variables or modifying the breakpoints, you must do that **before** you import these two files.
-Notice how `aem.scss` did all its magic before it imported `styles`.
+Notice how `aem.scss` imported the overrides before it imported `styles`.

 ### Important Media Query Mixins